 What is Hard Water?

-Hard water is water that contains a significant amount of minerals, specifically calcium and magnesium.
-The term comes from the fact that the presence of these minerals prevents soap from lathering by causing the development of an insoluble curdy substance in the water, thus making it “hard” to wash anything.
+Hard water is water that contains a significant amount of dissolved minerals, mostly calcium and magnesium.
+The presence of these minerals prevents soap and detergent from lathering, instead creating an insoluble curdy substance in the water.
+This is the original reason it was called hard water – not because minerals and scale deposits are “hard”, but because the water made it “hard” to wash anything.

-Hardness is usually expressed in grains per gallon (gpg) or parts per million (ppm) as calcium carbonate equivalent.
-The Water Quality Association (WQA) and the American Society of Agricultural Engineers (S-339) define the degree of hardness standard as follows:
+Water hardness is usually expressed in grains per gallon (gpg) or parts per million (ppm) as calcium carbonate equivalent.
+The Water Quality Association (WQA) and the American Society of Agricultural Engineers (S-339) define their water hardness scale as follows:

 |Term||Grains per Gallon (gpg)||Parts per million (ppm or mg/L)|